Skip to main content

 March 1 Recommended that you complete the FAFSA and all scholarship and grant applications by this date for best consideration

-June 1 FAFSA must be completed by this date in order to have financial aid appear on the student account statement due August 5 as expected aid
+June 15 FAFSA must be completed and all financial aid forms (i.e. verification and loan requests) must be received by this date in order to have financial aid appear as expected aid on the student account statement due August 5

 Satisfactory Academic Progress Policy (SAP)